aquatix/argus/README.md

 ## Installation

+Some system packages are needed.
+On a system with apt, do:

+    sudo apt install python-dev libcrypt-dev libffi-dev openssl-dev

-Easiest way is to create a virtualenv and do a
+Easiest way then is to create a virtualenv and do a

     pip install -r requirements.txt